Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 Seymour Duncan Shape Shifter

-Seymour Duncan's Shapeshifter is an impressive stereo tremolo pedal with true stereo inputs and outputs.
-This versatile unit can deliver the classic tremolo textures we come to expect along with more extreme effects like helicopter chops, piano stabs or backwards swells.
+Seymour Duncan’s Shapeshifter is an impressive stereo tremolo pedal with true stereo inputs and outputs.
+This versatile unit can deliver the classic tremolo textures we come to expect along with more extreme effects like helicopter chops, piano stabs or backward swells.

 Notice the Tap footswitch on the Shapeshifter.
 Yes, this tremolo pedal has tap tempo!